Public Interest Externships

 Students who enroll in the Public Interest Externship will work in a publicly-funded law office which provides public "service" type legal assistance.
 These include state's attorney offices, public defender offices, legal service offices, offices associated with a public university which have licensed attorneys on staff, such as the SIU Legal Counsel, SIU Student Attorney or the SIU Athletic Department.
 Students may also work in non-profit organizations which have in house counsel and federal, state or local agencies which have attorneys on their staff.
 These agencies include the Department of Public Health in Springfield, Illinois, an office of the state attorney general, and similar agencies and offices.
 Students who wish to clerk for state or federal judges should enroll in the Judicial Extern Clinic course (Law 672).

 Each placement site must be pre-approved by the course instructor.
-A list of currently approved sites is available here.
+A list of currently approved sites is available upon request.
 If a student wants to arrange to do an extern placement in a qualified office which is not currently approved, the proposed site may apply for approval prior to the time the student enrolls for the course.
-Applications are available in Kaplan Hall, the Legal Clinic building.
 As a result, extern opportunities are available virtually anywhere there is a courthouse or a public interest or governmental law office.

 The type of experiences a student has at an extern placement will vary with the type of office the student selects.
 State's Attorney and Public Defender externs get into court and do traffic and misdemeanor bench trials and other types of courtroom work (if they have a 711 License).
 Legal work done in agencies and legal services providers will also vary.
 Students should select an extern placement based on the types of skills they wish to develop and the experiences they desire.
 In addition to working in the chosen legal office, extern students must submit various paperwork throughout the semester and participate in class discussions via the course TWEN page.
 Students will also have a limited number of class sessions at the law school and at least two individual meetings with the Professor overseeing the course.
 Some extern sites require that a student submit an application and be selected by the attorney, so students should either contact the site or Professor Brittingham to ascertain whether that is required.